Kang-Aji/civic-tracker/README.md

 # Civic Tracker

-A web application that helps citizens find and track their elected officials at all levels of government - federal, state, and local.
+A web application that helps citizens track their elected officials and their actions.

 ## Features

-- View all US elected officials in one place
+- Find all your elected representatives by address
-- Filter officials by location
-- Automatic categorization of federal, state, and local officials
+- Filter officials by federal, state, and local levels
-- Real-time search and filtering
+- View contact information and official websites
-- Detailed information about each official including:
+- Track official actions including:
-  - Office held
-  - Contact information
-  - Official websites
+  - Voting records (for Congress members)
-  - Party affiliation
+  - Press releases
-  - Photos (when available)

-## Technical Stack

-- Backend: Python/Flask
+  - News mentions
-- Frontend: HTML, JavaScript, CSS
-- APIs: Google Civic Information API
-- Additional: Google Places API for address autocomplete
+- Timeline view of all official activities
+- Real-time updates of official actions

 ## Setup